utz82/tiatune/readme.txt

 ********************************************************************************
 TIAtune v0.3.0
 by utz 11'2017 * irrlichtproject.de
-updated by Thomas Jentzsch 01'2022
+updated by Thomas Jentzsch and utz 01'2022
 ********************************************************************************

 Updates
 ================================================================================
 - Optimized waveform generation code.
 This increased the sample rate from 10.4 to 13.5 kHz.
-- Since the new code uses tables, the missing waveforms can be easily added too.
+- All TIA waveforms are supported.
 - Optimized music data format to save space.
-- Song tempo can be controlled now.
+- Song tempo can be controlled now
-- About 690 more bytes are free now for music.
+- About 700 more bytes are free now for music.
 - Optional simple visuals